Skip to content

 Can I bring my dog up Sgurr an Airgid?

-Is there mobile signal on Sgurr an Airgid?
+What's mobile reception like on Sgurr an Airgid?

 Reliable signal at Bundalloch / Dornie; reasonable on the summit